 - Systemic medications: antibiotics (oral or injections) or anti-inflammatory drugs

 - Surgery: for pets with abnormal eyelids or eyelashes

 Most cats respond quickly to medication.
 To avoid a relapse, it is important to give your pet the medications for as long as your veterinarian prescribes.

-You can prevent relapses in a number of ways.
-Try to minimize stress, to keep your cat on a nutritious diet with plenty of fluids.
+You can prevent relapses in several ways.
+Try to minimize stress to keep your cat on a nutritious diet with plenty of fluids.
 Your veterinarian may suggest that you vaccinate your cat against conditions that can cause conjunctivitis.

 There is generally a great prognosis for conjunctivitis.